register for email updates

 State legislators say they welcome transparency regarding their personal finances — corporate and real estate holdings, government contracts and the like.

-But who decides what constitutes transparency, or how diligently to check whether they’re truly telling us what we’re entitled to know?
+But who decides what constitutes transparency?
+Who checks whether they’re telling us all that we’re entitled to know?
 They do.

 Just as war is too important to be left to the generals, transparency is too important to be left to the politicians.
 That’s where the Georgia Transparency Project comes in.